Swati-Sneha/BookBot/README.md

   - suggest upto three books for asked genre
   - give the name of the author of the book
   - give the url of the book by appending the isbn no. to https:/openlibrary.org/

+  Otherwise, it checks the sentiment of the user input to respond accordingly

 It also handles other salutations like-> greetings(hello, bye and thank you)